-This information is for the Applicant Organization, not a specific individual.
+This information is for the Applicant Organization, not a specific individual AOR or PD/PI.

 Field Name Instructions Type of Applicant Select from the menu or enter the appropriate letter in the space provided.
-If Small Business is selected as Type of Applicant, then note if the organization is Woman-owned and/or Socially and Economically Disadvantaged.
+If Small Business is selected as Type of Applicant, then note if the organization is "Woman-owned" and/or "Socially and Economically Disadvantaged."
 For SBIR/STTR applicant organizations, select R. Small Business.
 The applicant organization must certify that it will qualify as a small business concern at the time of award.

-Field Name Instructions Other (Specify) Complete only if X: Other was selected as the Type of Applicant.
-Woman Owned Check the box if you are a woman-owned small business: a small business that is at least 51% owned by a woman or women, who also control and operate it.
-Socially and Economically Disadvantaged Check the box if you are a socially and economically disadvantaged small business, as determined by the US Small Business Administration pursuant to Section 8(a) of the Small Business Act U.S.C.
+Other (Specify) Complete only if "Other" is selected as the Type of Applicant.
+Woman Owned Check if you are a woman-owned small business: a small business that is at least 51% owned by a woman or women, who also control and operate it.
+Socially and Economically Disadvantaged Check if you are a socially and economically disadvantaged small business, as determined by the US Small Business Administration pursuant to Section 8(a) of the Small Business Act U.S.C.
 637(a).